"Beautiful Dreamer" (1960)

 Beautiful dreamer, wake unto me, Starlight and dewdrops are waiting for thee; Sounds of the rude world heard in the day, Lulled by the moonlight have all passed away.

-Wake from your too-small world, Stephen, the story says.
+Wake from your too-small world, Stephen Knight, the story says.

-Even in such an early and seemingly genre-conforming story, Lafferty is doing something special.
+It is a double vision phenomenon.
+Even in such an early and seemingly genre-conforming story, Lafferty is doing something quite special.
 He is sharpening his tools, counterfiguring the life principle itself as the source of terror.
 This is what I have called Lafferty's half horrors.
 "Berryhill" is perhaps the most successful version.
-Simply put: Vivian good, Stephen bad.
+Simply put: these are not horror stories for the Christian.
 Vivian is perfected vitality.
 Life on life.
 She is vivus.

 Lafferty tells us that Stephen likes Andrew Tsinnahjinnie and Woody Crumbo, but there is something voyeuristic about this appreciation.
-He likes them for “the logic of the line . . . [which] never fails,” a formulation that diminishes the vitality of what he admires.
+He likes them for “the logic of the line . . . [which] never fails,” a formulation that diminishes the vitality of what he admires it and that sees it under a disminishing aspect.

-This attitude extends to his marriage to Vivian.
-Lafferty makes it obvious that Stephen sees Vivian as a logical acquisition, a man who has “staked out the best part for himself.”
+This attitude extends to Stephen’s marriage to Vivian.
+Lafferty makes it obvious that Stephen sees Vivian as a logical acquisition belonging to one who has “staked out the best part for himself.”
 The reduction goes all the way down to his sensory experience of her.
 It is clinical.
 Stephen prefers to “break up sensations into their component parts,” hearing the music of her arrival as a frequency of 265, just above middle C.

-Related to this is the story’s juxtaposition of Stephen Foster’s “Beautiful Dreamer” with the music of a satirized high culture.
-As he proves to himself that he is rational and unafraid at the end of the story, Stephen retreats into the “stark dry fragments” of Lafferty’s invented modernist composer, Strilke.
+Related to this is the story’s juxtaposition of Stephen Foster’s “Beautiful Dreamer” with the music satirizing Modernist high culture.
+As Stephen sets out to prove to himself that he is rational and unafraid at the end of the story, he retreats into the “stark dry fragments” of Lafferty’s invented modernist composer, Strilke.
 The name tells you everything.
 The music must be hostile to melody and to all the obvious meanings melody carries in the story.

-This type of character we meet many times in Lafferty: a person whose faith is not sufficient to see, under new aspects, what Lafferty keeps trying to show readers through his signature strategies, like counterfiguration and definalization.
-Because this is such an early story, the lineaments are easy to trace with the naked eye.
-When the old doctor says that Stephen is sane and advises him, he is really encouraging a kind of spiritual deadness.
+This type of character we meet many times in Lafferty.
+He is a person whose faith is not sufficient to see, under new aspects, what Lafferty keeps trying to show through his signature strategies, like counterfiguration and definalization.
+Because this is such an early Lafferty story, the lineaments are easy to trace with the naked eye.
+When the old doctor says that Stephen is sane and advises him, he is encourages spiritual deadness.

 “But we do not know if it is actually true, do we?”
 “No, we do not.
 But we turn that ‘no’ into a ‘yes’ by careful credulity.
 The world is built on such a system of credulities and we have no wish to pull it down.
 Now then, this is what happened, and there is no alternative.”